peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 for which the Status Assertion is requested, and enveloped in a signed object as proof of possession.
-- The proof of possession MUST be signed with the private key corresponding to the public key attested by the Credential Issuer and contained within the Digital Credential.
+- The proof of possession MUST be signed with the private key corresponding to the confirmation claim assigned by the issuer and contained within the Digital Credential.

 ~~~